New National Infrastructure Protection Plan Released

 Expect changes in U.S. approach to cybersecurity

-The U.S. approach to cybersecurity is likely to change significantly under the Obama administration, although it’s not clear yet exactly what priorities will be sacrificed to make room for the increased focus, or how the changes will all play out.
-But there’s agreement about our vulnerability from the front-line stakeholders through Congress and the White House, so expect some major changes in both leadership and policy.
+With agreement about our vulnerability all the way from the front line to Congress and the White House, expect some major changes in both leadership and policy.
 Increases in funding should also be expected, though whether funding comes as new expenditures or shifting of funding from other areas remains to be seen.

 Reports of potential Bush administration “Burrowing” at DHS